AmanH41/CPSC599A3DOC/README.md

 9. Shoe discovery game where users swipe right for shoes they like and left for those they dislike.
 10. Stamina management game where users hike up a mountain while managing their stamina.

 ## Refined Sketches
 <div style="text-align: center;">
   <img src="drive-download-20241001T033132Z-001/A1 Refined sketches_240930_201617_1 (1).jpg" style="width: 45%; height: auto; display: inline-block; margin: 10px;">
     <img src="drive-download-20241001T033132Z-001/A1 Refined sketches_240930_201617_2 (1).jpg" style="width: 45%; height: auto; display: inline-block; margin: 10px;">
     <img src="drive-download-20241001T033132Z-001/A1 Refined sketches_240930_201617_3 (1).jpg" style="width: 45%; height: auto; display: inline-block; margin: 10px;">
   <p>
 Each sketch represents the conceptual development of my RPS (Rock-Paper-Scissors) game, which was my initial idea for Assignment 1.
-The refined sketch evolved from this concept, allowing me to ideate different gameplay mechanics and design.
+The refined sketch evolved from this concept, allowing me to ideate different gameplay mechanics and designs.

 I chose to refine this idea because it aligns with my passion for fighting games and competitive play, making it a natural fit for my project.
 These sketches showcase the progression from the initial idea to the more developed final version.